Battle honours of the British and Imperial Armies: 1662–1906

+Tangier 1662 to 1680 is the British Army's oldest Battle Honour, awarded for the garrison defence of Tangier in North Africa (Morocco).
+Tangier became a possession of England from the dowery from the marriage of Catherine of Braganza to King Charles II.
+The Battle Honour is carried today by the Princess of Wales's Royal Regiment (Queen's and Royal Hampshires) and the Blues and Royals (Household Caralry).

 Regimental Colour of the 1st Battalion, 24th (2nd Warwickshire) Regiment of Foot (later the South Wales Borderers), presented in 1860 and here shown with the honours awarded up to the time of the Zulu War.
 This colour was left at the battalion's depot at Helpmakaar during the invasion of Zululand and the Battle of Isandlwana, and thus escaped the fate of the regiment's other colours.
 It was eventually laid up (with the battalion's Queen's Colour, recovered from the Buffalo River after the battle) in Brecon Cathedral in 1934.

 An unusual award of honorary colours was made by the Governor-General of India to the British regiments that participated in the Battle of Assaye in 1803 (19th Light Dragoons, 74th (Highland) Regiment of Foot and 78th (Highlanders) Regiment of Foot).
 The colour illustrated (on which is also emblazoned the award for Seringapatam) is one previously carried by the Royal Highland Fusiliers, successor to the 74th Foot.